Types of Solar Power The Methods by which Sun Radiation is Converted to Electrical Power

 - Off Grid Homes and Ranches (1kW to 5kW)

-- Solar power generators are the natural solution for off-grid homes located in rural areas
+- Solar power generators are the natural solution for off-grid homes that are located in rural and remote areas.

 - Connected to the grid residential solar power generators (1kW to 5kW)